ronifernando/discord-music-bot/README.md

 _Out of the box you get_:

 * Multiple Guild music playback support
-* Performance - music data is kept in memory, which means rapid music playback
+* Performance - music data is kept in memory (map) and is saved only for preserving state (map - db sync)
-* No functional overhead
 * Docker deployment support
 * Event based player implementation - making it easier to maintain & extend code
 * Listen.moe J-POP Radio support
 * Automatic event loading - easy to add/remove any Discord event code
 * Good guide material to code bot of your own
-* Data persistence for mongodb (either via provided docker service or your own)
+* Data persistence for mongodb (either via provided docker service or your own database server)

 ## How to Use / Set up